owldance/hootNAS/README.md

-The ambition of hootNAS is to be a robust, utilitarian, user, and developer friendly NAS that can be used out-of-the-box, or customized to make it your very own, it should be much more than just "open source" littered with "self-explaining" code, and "readme" files that are anything but.
+The ambition of hootNAS is to be a robust, utilitarian, user, and developer friendly NAS that can be used out-of-the-box, or customized to make it your very own, it should be much more than just OS "open source", let's call it "applicable open source" or AOS.

 Although the intended use cases are individuals, academic organizations and small to medium businesses, with high data volumes, home